50chickens/Asionyx/FEATURES.md

   - When running in the provided Docker integration image we emulate systemd using the `Asionyx.Services.Deployment.SystemD` emulator.
 (IMPLEMENTED)
   - On startup the service attempts to invoke the systemd emulator CLI to start `Asionyx.Services.HelloWorld`.
 (IMPLEMENTED)

+  - Diagnostics: a lightweight in-process diagnostics writer that persists structured JSON files for post-mortem inspection (e.g. `/var/asionyx/diagnostics/<name>.json`).
+This will be provided as an `IAppDiagnostics` and `FileDiagnostics` implementation that uses `Newtonsoft.Json` and atomic file writes.
+(PENDING)

 - Asionyx.Library.Shared
   - Shared helper code.
 (PRESENT)